-Nature journaling is something I fell into when researching the Charlotte Mason method for our homeschool.
-We are at the end of our third year of homeschooling (phew!) and I can say with all honesty that nature study/journaling has been nothing short of a gift for both me and my kids.
+This is one of those subjects that makes me want to find a rooftop and a megaphone. 🙂 Nature journaling is something I fell into when researching the Charlotte Mason method for our homeschool.
+We are at the end of our third year of homeschooling (phew!), and I can say in all honesty that nature journaling has been nothing short of a gift for both my kids and me.
+Let me tell you why:

 Benefits of Journaling

-I think it’s safe to say that we know that there are great benefits in keeping a journal – any kind of journal.
-Benefits like better mental clarity, boosts for both confidence and emotional intelligence, self-discipline, more creativity, increased problem-solving skills, and on and on.
-Spending time in nature has it’s own impressive list of benefits too!
+I think it’s safe to say that we know that there are significant benefits in keeping a journal – any journal.
+Benefits like better mental clarity, boosts in both confidence and emotional intelligence, self-discipline, more creativity, increased problem-solving skills, and on and on.
+Spending time in nature has its own impressive list of benefits too!

-Nature journaling combines the two making it a powerful tool full of awesome benefits!
+But, nature journaling combines the two making it a powerful tool full of excellent benefits!
 Here are a few of my favorites:

 The Habit of Going Outside

-Since I’ve started my habit, it’s very rare that a day goes by without some time spent in nature.
-It could be going for a walk, playing a game or actually sitting down and recording something in my journal.
+Since I’ve started my habit, it’s rare that a day goes by without some time spent in nature.
+It could be going for a walk, playing a game or sitting down and recording something in my journal.
 I am always disappointed when that time is up.
-It is truly a little piece of heaven – something I savor and eagerly look forward to.
+It is truly a little piece of heaven – something I savor and eagerly anticipate.

-My favorite part of keeping a nature journal is that I get an excuse to practice drawing and painting on a regular basis.
+One of my favorite parts about keeping a nature journal is that I get an excuse to practice drawing and painting on a regular basis.
 There are so many unique textures, shapes, and colors to explore.
 I tell myself that my drawings don’t have to be perfect and I just enjoy the time.
 It is the perfect outlet for my need to relax and enjoy making art.
+I studied art for years, learning about famous artists and their techniques.
+In nature, I’m reminded that God is the best artist and studying his work is the most satisfying.

 Falling In Love With Science

 Very often I get curious about what I’m drawing and want to know more about it.
 “What is that cool looking bug called?”
-“What is that feathery looking plant?”
-“Does it have any medicinal purposes?”
-These questions lead me to deeper investigations and I feel like I just can’t get enough!
+“What is that feathery plant?”
+“Why does the water behave that way?”
+These questions lead me to deeper investigations, and I feel like I just can’t get enough!

 The Best Kind Of Gratitude Journal

-Even on my hardest days, nature has the ability to take me away to a place of awe and wonder.
+Even on my hardest days, nature can take me away to a place of awe and wonder.
 When I stop, sit still, and take the time to draw a bird or flower, or write down what is happening around me, I can’t help but feel deep gratitude for the beauty of these things.
-Nature journaling has helped me see my little piece of the world in a different way.
+Nature journaling has helped me see my little piece of the world differently.
 Instead of a backyard, I see intricate designs and exquisite patterns – even the weeds are intriguing!
 Having these experiences with nature always puts life back into perspective.

 It humbles me and makes me feel connected to the Creator of it all.
 I feel closer to God as I sit and study His creations and feel thankful that I get to be a witness to the wonder around me.
 Yes, nature journaling is the best kind of gratitude journal.